Things to Do at Egyptian Museum

 Tickets & Pricing

 General admission: 200 EGP for foreigners, 30 EGP for Egyptians.
-Royal Mummy Room: additional 300 EGP.
-Photography tickets available for extra fee.
-Student discounts available with valid ID
+Royal Mummy Room: additional 180 EGP.
+Student discounts available with valid ID.
+Tickets can be purchased at the entrance.

 Best Time to Visit